 Growing up on the Dorset coast with a very creative family, Imogen was encouraged to draw, play with clay and make music from an early age.
 After leaving school she gained a BTEC in Art & Design from Bournemouth & Poole College of Art (now AUB).
 She then went on to study electronics, and had a career as an engineer for over 10 years.
-While working full time, her creativity lead her to play in several bands in the local music scene.
+While working, she found time to play in several bands in the local music scene.
 Through this, she met artist Nic Rawling and helped puppeteer with The Paper Cinema, who have toured their live animation shows internationally since 2004.

-Feeling a need for change, in 2007 Imogen took a ‘gap year’ and went travelling.
+Feeling a need for change, in 2007 Imogen took a ‘gap year’ and went traveling.
 The trip included a 9 month journey around Japan, and further 4 months in New Zealand.
-During this time she was self funding by work exchange placements – everything from organic orange farms to seaside guest houses.
-It was during this time she came to rediscover her passion for clay while staying with potter Juanita Edelmann at Seaward Pottery in Kaikura, NZ.
+Work exchange not only provided funds, it also gave her a wealth of experiences and opportunity to meet local communities.
+It was hugely inspirational, during this time she came to rediscover her passion for clay while staying with potter Juanita Edelmann at Seaward Pottery in Kaikura, NZ.

 Imogen graduated in 2012 with a BA in Applied Art & Design, where she specialised in glass and ceramics.
-She began teaching in 2013 at 15 Days in Clay, founded by ceramicist Janna Edwards.
+Shortly after this she started teaching pottery at 15 Days in Clay, founded by ceramicist Janna Edwards.

-A couple of years later, Imogen secured space to set up her own studio in a converted barn, Imogen established Moon Studio Ceramics in 2016.
-This provided a teaching space for a variety of classes, including a mobile pop up pottery for events.
+A couple of years later, Imogen secured space to set up her own studio in a converted barn, and established Moon Studio Ceramics in 2016.
+This enabled her to deliver ceramics classes, including a mobile pop up pottery for events.